 Crosschecker comments on CE4.3.5

-For test 4.3.5.d, results matched on all configurations except for VTM LDB, which is rerunning.
+Test results matched on all configurations except for VTM LDB, which is caused by an issue in the tester's simulation

 Detailed description of tests

 CE4.3.1 in JVET- K0234 (Ericsson)

 As described in JVET-J0012 section 2.1.7.4, the proposed tool exploits correlation between the two motion vectors for bi-prediction when the current block is coded using the AMVP mode.
 The tool allows a motion vector in a bi-prediction pair to be scaled and used as a predictor for the second vector.
 Furthermore, the tool makes the reconstruction order of the bi-prediction pair adaptively depending on how promising the L1 motion vector prediction candidate list is.
 A promising candidate list here means a list containing a non-scaled prediction candidate.